ExecutivePro User Guide

 As your database gets larger, scrolling and finding a certain employee becomes harder.
 However, ExecutivePro will ease this process

-command.
+through the find command.
 This command helps you find employees using their names and/or departments.

 Format: find [*] KEYWORD [MORE_KEYWORDS]